huysam11/Cypress-UI-testing/README.md

 Overall results:
 ![image](https://github.com/huysam11/CypressTesting/assets/99052999/b4331497-cf97-41c8-8851-c43fbaeaad1c)

+ Description:
-- Case 1 Failed as expected, because users were not able to click add or remove on certain items.
+- Executed these test cases manually and confirmed that case 1 failed because users were not able to click add or remove on certain items
 - In this case as QA, we should report this issue with evidences and expected behavior to developers and fix.